Updated 26 Jan:

 In response to the continuing lockdown in England into February we have made the difficult decision to extend the following temporary changes to our operations across our nature reserves that have been in place since early January.
 The policy below is now in place until Sun 28 Feb:

 - Our ten nature reserves remain open.
-Residents of East Devon can still use the green, open spaces while observing recommended social distancing measures.
-We ask all visitors to our reserves to take extra care when making contact with surfaces such as gates and leaflet racks.
+Residents of East Devon can still use the green, open spaces as part of their permitted daily exercise while observing social distancing measures.
+We ask all visitors to our reserves to take extra care when making contact with surfaces such as gates.

 - The Discovery Hut at Seaton Wetlands remains closed until further notice.